ridcully99/panama/trunk/panama-examples/src/panama/examples/guestbook/readme.txt

 A guestbook example like the one from Apache Wicket Framework. http://wicket.apache.org/exampleguestbook.html

-Instead of the hidden honeypot field we use tokens which is safer.
+Instead of the hidden honeypot field we can use tokens as shown in the SecureGuestbookController example, which is safer.